 This document is an excerpt from the EUR-Lex website

-With the entry into force of the Treaty of Lisbon and the abolition of the former ‘pillar’ structure, the majority of European policies are subject to the Community method with the exception of the Common Foreign and Security Policy (CFSP).
-Only acts covered by Article 288 of the Treaty on the Functioning of the EU (TFEU) may be adopted.
-This includes regulations, directives, decisions, recommendations and opinions.
-In the majority of cases, the Treaties detail the type of act which should be used.
-In those cases where it does not, Article 296 of the TFEU permits the institutions to choose the type of act to be adopted on a case-by-case basis.
+With the entry into force of the Treaty of Lisbon in December 2009 and the abolition of the former ‘pillar’ structure, the majority of EU policies are subject to the Community method with the exception of the common foreign and security policy.
+Article 288 of the Treaty on the Functioning of the EU (TFEU) defines the acts that may be adopted and provides that only acts of those types may be adopted:

-The Treaty on the Functioning of the European Union (TFEU) also introduces a hierarchy of norms within the secondary legislation.
-It establishes a distinction between:
+The TFEU also introduces a hierarchy of norms within the secondary legislation.
+It distinguishes between the following acts.